mattiadeidda91/test-backend/README.md

 			**docker-compose -f '{pathFile}/docker-compose.yml' down -v**<br>
 		d.
 Execute this command to start container :<br>
 			**docker-compose -f '{pathFile}/docker-compose.yml' up --build -d**<br>
 		e.
-Restart VisualStudio projects and verify that the error has not recurred.<br>
+Start VisualStudio projects again and verify that the error has not recurred.<br>
 11. The controllers are exposed from the swagger page of the WebApi project.<br>
 	To generate an order it is necessary to create all the other entities first.<br>
 	Sequence example:<br>